poljar/olm-rs/CONTRIBUTING.md

 If you added functionality that is currently not coverd by unit tests, it would be highly appreciated if you could implemented the according test cases.

 Alternatively you can submit patches via email.
-Send your patches to `jhaye[at]gmx.de`.
+Send your patches and questions to `jhaye[at]mailbox.org`.